Table of Contents

 -- file: ch14/Random.hs import System.Random rand :: IO Int rand = getStdRandom (randomR (0, maxBound))

-(The randomR
+(The randomR function takes

 an inclusive range within which the generated random value